Enter your location or any place of your choice for more comparisons.

 The GMT/UTC minus 6 hours offset is used in the Central Standard Time Zone in USA.
 It is also in use when USA states in the Mountain Time Zone operate Daylight Saving Time.

-The following countries or regions use the offset -6 either in Standard time or Daylight Saving Time as indicated.
+The following countries or regions use GMT-6 either in Standard time or Daylight Saving Time as indicated.